 5. Fascinating History

 As previously mentioned, the Estonian people have only enjoyed a few decades of independence.
 The land has been fought over by Denmark, Sweden, Germany, Poland and Russia numerous times over the last 7 centuries.
-The history lesson that we picked up while completing a walking tour was beyond interesting.
-One remnant of the Imperial Russian era is this Russian Orthodox Cathedral (Alexander Nevsky Cathedral) that was built across from the Parliament Building as a symbol of Russian victory and influence.
+While completing a walking tour, we picked up a brief history lesson that was beyond interesting.
+One remnant of the Imperial Russian era is this Russian Orthodox Cathedral (Alexander Nevsky Cathedral).
+The structure was built across from the Parliament Building as a symbol of Russian victory and influence.
 When Estonia gained independence the initial reaction was to tear it down, but the beauty of the building prevailed and it stands today.

 Freedom Square stands as a reminder to the history and strife of the Estonian people.
 Estonia enjoyed a very brief period of independence between World War I and World War II where the Freedom Square was established.
 The Soviet period was the square converted to “Victory Square” and it has since reclaimed the identity of Freedom Square.